sted/smoothdb/README.md

 ## Plugins

-Another way to extend the capabilities of PPP is through the plugin mechanism: the plugins are Go libraries that comply with the `plugins.Plugin` interface and are loaded when the server starts.
+Another way to extend the capabilities of SmoothDB is through the plugin mechanism: the plugins are Go libraries that comply with the `plugins.Plugin` interface and are loaded when the server starts.

+Currently, the plugins have access to the logger, the router, and the database.
+More granular interfaces between plugins and host will be created if deemed appropriate.

 In the directory `plugins/plugins/example` there is a sample plugin: